Grandcarers Support Scheme

 A new application is required each year as family situations frequently change.

 Payments are annual and an application can be made at any time of the year.
-A re-application can be made 12 months after your last application was registered.
+A re-application can be made 12 months after your last payment was received.

 A Grandcarer can only claim once a year for the grandchild they are claiming for.